 This agreement contains the responsibilities of the Partner as an Approved/Registered Centre of CMI in accordance with the requirements of the General/Standard Conditions of Recognition & Regulatory Principles as issued by Ofqual, Qualifications Wales, CCEA Regulation and SQA Accreditation as the regulators of qualifications and assessments.
-By signing the Agreement, the Approved/Registered Centre confirms their understanding of the terms and conditions and agrees to adhere to the requirements.
+By signing the Agreement, the Approved/Registered Centre confirms its understanding of the terms and conditions and agrees to adhere to the requirements.

-This enforceable agreement commences on the date of the Declaration of Approval and continues for a period of three years.
+This enforceable Agreement commences on the date of the Declaration of Approval and continues for a period of three years, this is independent of any commercial agreement negotiated between the two parties.
 Any extension to the Declaration of Approval and the Agreement will be subject to review against moderation and audit reports conducted by CMI.
-The termination conditions are also contained within the agreement.
+The termination conditions are also contained within the Agreement.